iffahishak1411/Operational-Ridership-Dashboard/README.md

 - **Inefficient reporting process**: Multiple manual spreadsheets and fragmented data sources.
 - **High risk of human error**: Manual calculations led to inconsistencies.
-- **Limited analytical depth**: Existing reports were mostly static and did not allow detailed exploration of trends or Key Performance Indicators (KPIs).
+- **Limited analytical depth**: Existing reports were mostly static and did not allow detailed exploration of trends or KPIs.

 ---